AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 If certain dependencies (robin-map and fmtlib) are not found, their sources will be retrieved and built into libraries, as part of the build process.
-The sources of those dependences are cloned from their Git repo, hence `git` must be available as a command.
+The sources of those dependencies are cloned from their Git repo, hence `git` must be available as a command.

 After you build OpenImageIO, if you compiled with the `EMBEDPLUGINS=0` flag